geekinsanemx/tinyflex/README.md

 ## Acknowledgements
-This project came from discussions and experiments on paging that I have worked on along with @rlaneth.
+This project came from discussions and experiments on paging that I have worked on along with [@rlaneth].
 He's gifted me a Motorola Advisor Elite pager and a TTGO LoRa32-OLED board that have made this project possible.

 [@rlaneth]: https://github.com/rlaneth